hww/varp_oscilloscope/README.md

 - How to add initialize the oscilloscope from your code
 - How to push or pull values to the oscilloscope probes
 - How to ajust probe magnitude attenuation factor
+- How to ajust trigger settings and horizontal scale value

 ## Features

 - Single time base digital real-time oscilloscope
 - Every frame or every fixed update sample rate<sup>1</sup> and 1024<sup>2</sup> point record lenght for each channel.
 - Four<sup>3</sup> independed recording channels.
-- One additional external channel can be used for trigger sampling
+- One of channels can be used for trigger acquiring
-- Each buffer is aray of floating point values
+- Each buffer is aray of Vector3 values
 - Each channel has it's own color tag.
 - Screen 550x550pixels and 11x11 divisions grid<sup>4</sup>.
 - Four automated measurements (min,max,peak,average)
-- Autoset for quick setup
-- Cursors with readout
 - Custom labels OSD.
+- Alternative 'Logic' rendering for integer values as a logic analyzer.
+- Cursors with readout<sup>5</sup>
+- Autoset for quick setup<sup>5</sup>

 <sup>1</sup> The sampling rate is fully configurable and can be replaced to other time steps.